top of page

 c.
 God is introduced to the world through the Bible.

-While it recounts the history of ancestors and the Hebrew nation, its primary purpose is to inform us about God.
+While the Bible recounts the history of ancestors and the Hebrew nation and tells about Jesus, its primary purpose is to inform the world about God.

 4. Which medical professional wrote a book of the Bible?